vwillcox/Netapp-Touch/README.md

+# Updated April 26 2020
+This tool now uses the official Ookla Speedtest CLI to get the speed of your internet connection.
+It also now works fully on a Raspberry Pi 4 with an attached Pimoroni Hyperpixel 4 Touch

 # Update September 2019
 I had been using the "IPGetter" python library.
 This has vanished.
 Thankfully there is a new library called "IPGetter2" and it has a compatiblity mode.
 So I have updated the code to use this